Building Safety Group Presents Awards

-The International Code Council honored individuals and groups during its Annual Conference for their contributions to building safety, fire prevention, safe construction and code enforcement.
+The International Code Council honored individuals and groups during its Annual Conference in Minneapolis for their contributions to building safety, fire prevention, safe construction and code enforcement.

-The International Code Council, a membership organization dedicated to building safety and fire prevention, develops the codes used to construct residential and commercial buildings, including homes and schools.
-Most U.S. cities, counties and states that adopt codes choose the International Codes developed by the International Code Council.
+The International Code Council, a membership association dedicated to building safety and fire prevention, develops the codes used to construct residential and commercial buildings, including homes and schools.
+Most U.S. cities, counties and states choose the International Codes, building safety codes developed by the International Code Council.